DSCI-310-2023/dsci-310-group-07/README.md

 Open localhost:8787 on your browser.
 You can see the project on `/home/rstudio/project`.

+On the bottom right panel, click into `project`, you will be able to see a folder `analysis`.
+Go to `analysis`, you can click on `report.html`, and select `View in Web Browser` to see the knitted html report.

 ## Dependencies

 R version 4.1.3 and R packages as follows: